yingshuyan/engBenchmarking/README.md

 4. run `npm run start:dev` to start server and build client side files using webpack.
 5. app is running on http://localhost:8080/

-## Test Cases

-1. =
-2. if there is no user's input, it returns "Deliciousgenix，Deliciouszilla，Fodder Table，Dished Grill，Sizzle Yummy“

 ## Back End